Starfish regeneration: Disk-independent bidirectional regeneration

 The most extensive form of regeneration exhibited by starfish species is disk-independent bidirectional regeneration.
 In this rare case, a detached starfish limb with no remnants of the central disk is capable of regenerating a full starfish, referred to as a comet form.
 In the absence of a mouth or digestive system, the detached arm survives on nutrients stored in the arm until it can regenerate a disk.
 Without the ability to feed during recovery, disk independent bidirectional regeneration is difficult to execute and requires that the detached arm is in a relatively healthy form.
 This vigorous form of regeneration has been identified in Linckia species to a very high degree.

 Regeneration phases

-The arm regenerative process of all starfish species studied to date can be subdivided into three distinct phases: a repair phase, an early regenerative phase, and an advanced regenerative phase.
+Regeneration is an intrinsically conservative post-embryonic developmental process that repairs and replaces cells, tissues, organs, and body parts of a given organism.
+Furthermore, the arm regenerative process of all starfish species studied to date can be subdivided into three distinct phases: a repair phase, an early regenerative phase, and an advanced regenerative phase.
 Although diversity exists among starfish in terms of their physiology, morphology, and amputation susceptibility, a generalized regenerative process can be appreciated.
+Throughout the regeneration process, the coelomic epithelium is vital.
+This is a tissue that plays a large role in the formation of new limbs and new organs.
 Note, the following section details the regrowth of a starfish's arm following amputation in a unidirectional manner of regeneration.